-The MultiStim System has been designed for use in laboratories where a number of in vitro preparations or cell culture wells need stimulation from a low impedance source.
-These studies are known as PUNCTATE or FIELD/BATH STIMULATION.
+The D330 MultiStim System, available here at Digitimer, has been designed for use in laboratories where a number of in vitro preparations or cell culture wells need stimulation from a low impedance source.
+These studies are known as punctate or field/bath stimulation.

-The system uses a common timing waveform for each channel but different stabilised stimuli to each preparation.
-The system includes modules for constant voltage stimulation up to 100V 1A (D333H) and constant current stimulation up to 500mA from a 100V source (D343).
+The Multistim System uses a common timing waveform for each channel but a different stabilised stimulus to each preparation.
+The Multistim includes modules for constant voltage stimulation up to 100v 1a (d333h) and constant current stimulation up to 500ma from a 100v source (d343).

-The MultiStim System is available in a 19” rack or bench mountable case, which can house up to 10 channels of stimulation.
+The D330 Multistim System is available in a 19” rack or bench mountable case, to suit the individual requirements of our clients and customers, which can house up to 10 channels of stimulation.
 The system is modular so that a minimal system may be expanded upon at a later date or split into smaller units for two sites.

-Modules are available to generate pulses variable in frequency and duration; these can be supplied in bursts using a GATING waveform variable in repetition, duration or count.
+Modules are available to generate pulses variable in frequency and duration; these can be supplied in bursts using a gating waveform variable in repetition, duration or count.
 In addition, extra delayed pulses can be generated for studies involving refractory period.
-Most controls are either single turn or 10-turn with locking dials.
+Most controls on the D330 Multistim System are either single turn or 10-turn with locking dials.
 Sockets are fitted to allow external control and synchronisation.

 Do You Need Help with MultiStim System Module Selection?